itucsdb1942/itucsdb1942/docs/source/developer/muruvvet.rst

 4. List Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~

-List operations consist of "create", "update", "read" operations.The values ​​stored in the list are in bool. when we want to remove a book from a list, we can not delete it.
+List operations consist of create, update, read operations.The values ​​stored in the list are in bool.
+When we want to remove a book from a list, we can not delete it.
 Because the deletion is done row by row and then the book is deleted from the other lists.
 In order to avoid this situation, I am just updating the table that user wants to add or remove.

 4.1 Read Lists